(This post was originally posted on August 10th, 2017. It has been updated for accuracy and completeness.)

-Merchants should always be looking for ways to expand their business.
-To grow your business, you must sell more products to more customers.
+Merchants should always be looking for ways to grow their business by selling more products to more customers.
 One way B2B merchants are doing this is by selling on online marketplaces.

-For many B2B sellers, online marketplaces are an untapped opportunity.
-They provide easy access to large new audiences.
+For many B2B sellers, online marketplaces are an untapped opportunity as they provide easy access to large new audiences.
 In this article, learn what some of the top B2B marketplaces are and how you can successfully sell on them.

 The Difference Between B2C and B2B Online Marketplaces